HuemulSolutions/enola/docs/extracting_information.md

 ## How to Extract Information and Create Systematic Evaluations

-When combining the extracting information and evaluations features, you can create systematic evaluations when extracting information.
+By combining the extracting information and evaluation features, you can create systematic evaluations during data extraction.
 By following the steps from the previous section [6.3.
-Evaluation Feedback](feedback_evaluation.md), you can choose an evaluation.
+Feedback Evaluation](feedback_evaluation.md), you can choose an evaluation.
 In this case, you can use an evaluation that will rate a submission based on the "Length of the Response".
-For this purpose, you can messure the length of the text with a number, this number will be considered as the `value`, and this `value` will be inside a range of different values.
+For this purpose, you can measure the length of the text with a number, this number will be considered as the `value`, and this `value` will fall within a scale containing different ranges.
 Let's say the higher the `value`, the better:
 - `0-5`: Very Bad
 - `6-20`: Bad